frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 - [`"404"`](https://excalidraw.com/#json=6028309183856640,XnrvemlrnsAlg258Eplz2w) - Only send the additional request to the WordPress instance if the original request has returned a 404 error.
 This is the scenario described above.

 - [`"all"`](https://excalidraw.com/#json=5708889861390336,n2CfyouwrMndKDH-oLbsbA) - Always make an additional request to the WordPress instance to check if there exists a redirection.
 This means that for every single `actions.source.fetch()` there will be a parallel request to the WordPress server that is fired "just in case" the `actions.source.fetch()` returns a 404.
 If the `actions.source.fetch()` is successful, the result of fetching the redirection is discarded.
-If `actions.source.fetch()` fails, Fronity waits for the response from fetching the redirection and if that is successful, uses it's result.
+If `actions.source.fetch()` fails, Fronity waits for the response from fetching the redirection and if that is successful, uses its result.

 - `string` - A string that contains a regex pattern. **The string must start with `"RegExp:"`**.
 This pattern will be matched against the current route and if matched, Frontity will make an additional request to the WordPress instance to check if there exists a redirection.
 Note that the shorthand character classes will have to be escaped, so for example instead of `\d`, you will need to write `\\d`.